cs-ed/edtech-plan-krihud/README.md

 ### Course

 The course will be called Coding Club.
-Students in 4th and 5th grade, with no prior experience will learn the basics of coding on scratch and Python.
+Students in 4th and 5th grade, with no prior experience, will learn the basics of coding on scratch and Python.

 ### Situation